neptune-mutual-blue/protocol/docs/CoverStake.md

 **CoverStake**

-When you create a new cover, you have to specify the amount of NEP tokens you wish to stake as a cover creator. <br /> <br />
+When you create a new cover, you have to specify the amount of NPM tokens you wish to stake as a cover creator. <br /> <br />
- To demonstrate support for a cover pool, anyone can add and remove NEP stakes (minimum required).
+ To demonstrate support for a cover pool, anyone can add and remove NPM stakes (minimum required).
 The higher the sake, the more visibility the contract gets if there are multiple cover contracts with the same name or similar terms.
 Even when there are no duplicate contract, a higher stake would normally imply a better cover pool commitment.